manics/20250518-pasc25-satre-temporary/README.md

 # What can we do?

 - Understand the drivers behind the additional restrictions that TREs impose
-- Think about what technical controls are practical in current and planned HPC facilities using SATRE as a guide
+- Think about what technical controls are practical using SATRE as a guide
   - Can new facilities include support for TREs?
   - How much can be retro-fitted to existing facilities?